streambed/streambed-rs/README.md

 Rust
 ---

-Streambed build's on Rust's traits of writing fast and efficient software correctly.
+Streambed builds on Rust's traits of writing fast and efficient software correctly.